-Culmination of course work in the Liberal Studies and Liberal Studies with Native American

-Emphasis degree programs.
+Culmination of course work in the Liberal Studies and Liberal Studies with Native American Emphasis degree programs.
 The course provides students the opportunity to conduct small-scale individual projects or expand upon projects conducted during their course work and to polish skills needed for transferring to a four-year degree program or entering the work force.
-Regardless of the project, students will assess the impact of their educational experiences on their world view, reflecting on and evaluating their personal and professional growth, the benefits of lifelong learning, and the impact of these elements on their future.
-Prerequisites: sophomore status, completion or concurrent enrollment in EN202 or EN205, MA105.
+Prerequisites: sophomore status, completion or concurrent enrollment in EN202 or EN205.